Counterfeit Currency: Security Features and Chemical Analysis

 FTIR-ATR is applied last in the non-destructive phase, because the diamond crystal pressure may slightly flatten the intaglio relief (a reversible effect but worth documenting before and after with profilometry).
 The diamond ATR crystal is pressed against the portrait area, the denomination numeral, and an unprinted substrate area.
 The three spectra, along with their reference spectra from authenticated notes, constitute the chemical identity of the note's intaglio ink and paper substrate.

 If these non-destructive methods are insufficient for a definitive conclusion (unusual circumstance, novel counterfeiting technique), a micro-sample may be taken from the margin of the note for TLC or HPLC-DAD analysis of the ink dyes.
+The ISO 17025 and NABL accreditation framework governs chain-of-custody documentation and method validation requirements that apply to both destructive sampling and the non-destructive spectroscopic methods used throughout this workflow.
 This is carried out only under chain-of-custody documentation approved by the submitting agency and the case officer.

 | Security feature | Authentic chemistry | Counterfeit substitute (common) | Analytical discriminator |